nussarafirn/pathdeck/README.md

 ### Low Priority
 - As a user, I want to be able to choose which notes I want to use so that I can separate my memo notes and covid.

+### Errors
+We got the dependencies error when trying to push the the notes table onto the database.
+It throws an error on needing the '@protobufjs/utf8@1.1.0' to be installed, but we have checked under nodes_modules directory, and it seems like we already have it there.
+So we were not sure what went wrong.
+That being said, the first high priority of showing the covid notes could not be showed and will throw NullPointerException because we could not add a new note to show on the Covid note (after click Add Notes > Covid Note).
+The note is currently empty for this testing user, therefore, it then throws NullPointerException when retreiving an empty NoteID.
+We did not have enough time figure it out, but this will be carried to the next sprint.